djshanne/crytoGraphAndroid/README.md

  4. App : This is the main module, it's job is to orchestrate the android app and it's modules, using a presentation layer that has all the Activities / Fragments implementing MPV making the presenter and the view suitable to test.
-It uses the domain module to execute business logic and the View module to paint the data on the correct widget (Dependencies -Domain-Views-)
+It uses the domain module to execute / parse business logic and the View module to paint the data on the correct widget (Dependencies -Domain-Views-)